BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

       :ivar input_file: A "PathLike" value to the HDF5 file on the file system
       :ivar datasets: list[ImportHDF5DatasetParameter.DatasetImportInfo, ....]
-      :ivar parent: Optional: The DataPath_ object to a parente group to create the DataArray_ into.
-If left blank the DataArray_ will be created at the top level of the DataStructure_
+      :ivar parent: Optional: The DataPath_ object to a parente group to create the :ref:`DataArray<DataArray>` into.
+If left blank the :ref:`DataArray<DataArray>` will be created at the top level of the :ref:`DataStructure<DataStructure>`

    .. py:class:: ImportHDF5DatasetParameter.DatasetImportInfo